josmar-crwdstffng/angular/aio/content/start/start-routing.md

     <code-example header="src/app/product-details/product-details.component.ts" path="getting-started/src/app/product-details/product-details.component.1.ts" region="product-prop"></code-example>

-1. Inject `ActivatedRoute` into the `constructor()` by adding `private route: ActivatedRoute` as an argument within the constructor's parentheses.
+1. Inject `ActivatedRoute` into the `constructor()` by adding `private route: ActivatedRoute` as an argument within the parentheses of the constructor.

     <code-example header="src/app/product-details/product-details.component.ts" path="getting-started/src/app/product-details/product-details.component.1.ts" region="props-methods"></code-example>

     `ActivatedRoute` is specific to each component that the Angular Router loads.
-    `ActivatedRoute` contains information about the route and the route's parameters.
+    `ActivatedRoute` contains information about the route and the parameters of the route.

     By injecting `ActivatedRoute`, you are configuring the component to use a service.
     The [Managing Data](start/start-data "Try it: Managing Data") step covers services in more detail.